Peeks History, Family Crest & Coats of Arms

 The surname Peeks was first found in Staffordshire where "among the earliest known bearers of the name are Richard del Pech or del Pek (d.
 1196), son of Ranulf, Sheriff of Nottingham, and Willielmus Piec, who was in Winchester in 1194."
 Another possible progenitor of the family could have been Uluric Pec c.
 1095 who was listed in Suffolk, but this is believed to be an isolated case of the surname.
 William de Peke was listed in the Subsidy Rolls of Sussex in 1296 and William atte Peke was listed in Devon in 1321.
 The Yorkshire Poll Tax Rolls of 1379 lists: Isabell del Pek; and Martyn del Pek.

-Important Dates for the Peeks family
+Early History of the Peeks family

 This web page shows only a small excerpt of our Peeks research.
 Another 101 words (7 lines of text) covering the years 1284, 1283, 1551, 1619, 1592, 1667 and 1668 are included under the topic Early Peeks History in all our PDF Extended History products and printed products wherever possible.